-In addition to our lead drug candidates, which have begun clinical development and have been granted orphan drug designation from both the FDA and EMA, we have acquired the US rights to KEVEYIS® (dichlorphenamide), the first and only FDA-approved treatment for hyperkalemic, hypokalemic, and related variants of Primary Periodic Paralysis.
-KEVEYIS has also been granted orphan drug designation by the FDA.
+In addition to our lead drug candidates, which have begun clinical development and have received orphan drug designation from the FDA and the European Medicines Agency, we have the US rights to KEVEYIS® (dichlorphenamide), the first and only FDA-approved treatment for hyperkalemic, hypokalemic, and related variants of Primary Periodic Paralysis.
+KEVEYIS has been granted orphan drug exclusivity in the United States.

-COR-003 is being evaluated in SONICS, a phase 3 trial for patients with endogenous Cushing's syndrome.
-Originally developed as a potential treatment for patients with diabetes, Strongbridge pivoted the focus of clinical development for COR-003 to treatment of endogenous Cushing’s syndrome in 2012.
-Read more about COR-003.
+Levoketoconazole, previously studied in SONICS and LOGICS, and currently being studied in the OPTICS phase 3 trial for patients with endogenous Cushing's syndrome.
+Originally developed as a potential treatment for patients currently with diabetes, Strongbridge pivoted the focus of clinical development for levoketoconazole to treatment of endogenous Cushing’s syndrome in 2012.
+Read more about levoketoconazole.

 Veldoreotide modified release—a next-generation somatostatin analogue with potential applications in endocrine and non-endocrine conditions that are amenable to somatostatin receptor activation.